A hidden parking sign cannot be obeyed

 Commentary:

-It is not enough to be right and fight.
-You must know how to present the proper proof properly.
-It isn’t sufficient to simply submit a photograph of the sign you are disputing.
-You must submit overlapping photos of the entire block, with images of every parking sign, front, and back (when necessary).
+To beat an NYC parking ticket, you must present the proper proof properly.
+However, in some cases, it isn’t sufficient to submit a photograph of the sign you are disputing.
+You must submit overlapping photos of the entire block, with images of every parking sign on both sides.

 Hi Lawrence!